lisu1222/The-Battle-of-Neighborhoods-New-York-Hospital-Bed-Density/README.md

 [Selenium](https://www.selenium.dev/) is a framework which is designed to automate test for web applications.
 It can be used to control the browser interactions automatically such as link clicks and form submissions.

-In our case of collecting NYC Hospital Beds Data ([hospital_beds.csv](https://github.com/lisu1222/The-Battle-of-Neighborhoods-New-York-Hospital-Density/blob/master/data_output/hospital_beds.csv)), we need a click on the target webpage to upfold the 'Bed Types' table for fetching, selenuium is suitable in this scenario.
-The cleaned dataframe looks like this:
+In our case of collecting NYC Hospital Beds Data ([hospital_beds.csv](https://github.com/lisu1222/The-Battle-of-Neighborhoods-New-York-Hospital-Density/blob/master/data_output/hospital_beds.csv)), we need a click on the target webpage to unfold the 'Bed Types' table for fetching, selenium is suitable in this scenario.
+The cleaned DataFrame looks like this:

 ![](https://github.com/lisu1222/The-Battle-of-Neighborhoods-New-York-Hospital-Density/blob/master/image_output/1.png)

 ### 2. Fetching NYC Neighborhood Data using [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/)

 I dowloaded json file from [New York City Neighborhoods Names](https://geo.nyu.edu/catalog/nyu_2451_34572).
-It contains four fileds: NYC Borough, Neighborhood, Latitude and Longitude.
-The cleaned dataframe looks like this:
+It contains four fields: NYC Borough, Neighborhood, Latitude and Longitude.
+The cleaned DataFrame looks like this:

 ![](https://github.com/lisu1222/The-Battle-of-Neighborhoods-New-York-Hospital-Density/blob/master/image_output/3.png)

 ### 3. Fetching NYC Population per Neighborhood from Wikipedia using [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/)

-The [Neighborhoods in New York City]("https://en.wikipedia.org/wiki/Neighborhoods_in_New_York_City") page from [Wikipedia]("https://en.wikipedia.org") has a list of neighborhoods names and each name contains a anchor tag connecting to its own Wikipedia page, where populatiion data on the right hand side table can be found.
+The [Neighborhoods in New York City]("https://en.wikipedia.org/wiki/Neighborhoods_in_New_York_City") page from [Wikipedia]("https://en.wikipedia.org") has a list of neighborhoods names and each name contains a anchor tag connecting to its own Wikipedia page, where population data on the right hand side table can be found.

-I use [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) to fetch each neighborhood name from Wikepedia, and run iteration via requests to visit each page of the neighborhood, and scrap its population data.
-The dataframe fetched include Neighborhood name, its Anchor tag and Population:
+I use [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) to fetch each neighborhood name from Wikipedia, and run iteration via requests to visit each page of the neighborhood, and scrap its population data.
+The DataFrame fetched includes Neighborhood name, its Anchor tag and Population:

 ![](https://github.com/lisu1222/The-Battle-of-Neighborhoods-New-York-Hospital-Density/blob/master/image_output/4.png)

 ### 4. Combine NYC Neighborhood Data and Population Data
-Merge NYC neighborhood data wiith population data and get:
+Merge NYC neighborhood data with population data and get:
 ![](https://github.com/lisu1222/The-Battle-of-Neighborhoods-New-York-Hospital-Density/blob/master/image_output/5.png)

 Here is a box chart of Neighborhood per Borough: